Expert Online Therapy for Imposter Syndrome

 Result: Missed opportunities and slower progress than necessary.

-Result: Endless research and delayed action.
+Result: Endless research and delayed progress.

 Blue couch in therapy office for imposter syndrome.